Fed Chairman Powell says economic challenges remain

 - High-tech Seattle cancer center wins reprieve as lenders take $135M loss

-In his remarks, Powell praised the work of the Fed’s community development staff and former Fed Chair Janet Yellen.
+In his remarks, Powell praised the work of the Fed’s community development staff and former Fed Chair Janet Yellen, who put a special emphasis on efforts to help disadvantaged communities during her 16 years at the Fed, including the last four as Fed chair.

+Powell did not discuss the Fed’s current interest-rate policies in his appearance.

+The central bank has raised rates three times this year and is expected to boost rates for a fourth time at its Dec.
+18-19.
+Powell sent the stock market surging last week when he signaled that the Fed may decide to slow the pace of rate hikes next year.